 There are many water sports to enjoy on the lake.
-Jump into the fun and try activities such as tubing, water skiing, kite surfing, stand up paddleboarding, and wind surfing, or relax with a panoramic paddle in one of the lake's many sheltered bays.
-Many local marinas provide rentals of all the gear you need.
-Browse listings of Lake Champlain boat launches and marinas, all including maps, to help you decide on one close to your accommodations.
-No matter how you choose to spend your time on the water, summer on the lake is not to be missed!
+We're always ready to jump into the fun and try activities such as tubing, water skiing, kite surfing, stand up paddleboarding, and wind surfing, or relax with a panoramic paddle in one of the lake's many sheltered bays.
+Many local marinas provide rentals of all the gear that visitors and residents need and want.
+Browse listings of Lake Champlain boat launches and marinas, all including maps, to help you learn more about the great boating offerings the area has.

 Activities on the shore

 One of the best parts about staying on the lake are the many activities available on the waterfront.
 Play on the beach or bask in the sunshine with a scenic lunch or dinner at one of the many lakeside restaurants dotting the shore.
-You'll even find restaurants accessible by boat.
-After dining, browse some of the region's historic towns for shopping and book your overnight stay in a charming hotel or bed and breakfast overlooking the lake.
-You'll be welcomed by friendly faces and Adirondack hospitality.
+We even have restaurants accessible by boat.
+Everyone is always welcomed by friendly faces and Adirondack hospitality.

 Leave No Trace

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
 That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.